ayrtonw/DevigedChallenge/README.md

 How to use:

-After install extension you can use the follow url to add products to the cart:
+After install the extension you can use the follow url to add products to the cart:

 http://yourstore.com/checkout/cart/addbyproductid/product/599560